Subscribe to my newsletter

 Dominican Abroad is a digital media platform and provider of immersive travel services.
 On the digital side, that’s articles, videos, and photography, related to travel and culture.
-Our content includes how-to travel guides and cultural insights through the lens and perspective of a multicultural, trilingual and digital nomad from New York City.
+Our content includes how-to travel guides, tips, and cultural insights through the lens and perspective of a multicultural, trilingual, digital nomad from New York City.

 The travel services we provide include trips to Cuba and the Dominican Republic, including a new Heritage Tour to the Dominican Republic that was featured in the New York Times.
-We are specifically interested in leading tourism business into the hands of local small businesses and locals who specialize in humanities (history, society, anthropology).
+We are specifically interested in leading tourism business sustainably and into the hands of local small business owners.

 On hot summer days, my neighbors would break open the fire hydrant on my street to unleash torrents of ice cold water into the air.
 Families and friends often gathered around in picnic chairs, while chicken sizzled on grills and bachata echoed throughout our block.
 My brother and I, with our noses stuck against the window of our fifth-floor apartment, would watch as we listened to the muffled rain of laughter from the children playing by the water.
 Small droplets would often splash against our window as if to tease us.
 “Why can’t we go downstairs and play with our friends?” we would demand of our mother, a woman who never budged from her strict Dominican household rules.
 “Hanging outside on the streets is for drug dealers and hoodlums!” she would fire back in Spanish.